CleverCloud/doc.clever-cloud.com/commons/addons/clever-cloud-addons.md

 * [Cellar](cellar.md)
 * [Redis](redis.md)

-## Create an addon for your application
+## Create an add-on for your application

 In order to create an add-on for your application, go to the [Clever Cloud Console](https://console.clever-cloud.com/).
 When you are in the main page of the console, go to the organisation in which you wan to create the add-on,